The Problem With New Year's Resolutions

 Expect More of Yourself and Accept Nothing Less

-See, when you raise your standards on what you’re willing to accept in your life, you’ll instantly be blessed with the motivation to help make it a reality.
+As you raise your standards on what you’re willing to accept in your life, you’ll find the inspiration to turn it into reality.

 The Power of Definitive Choices